Influenza (Flu) Information for Parents

 What can you do to protect yourself and others?

 What about antiviral medicines?

 Yes.
-Everyone older than 6 months of age should get flu vaccine this year.
+Everyone 6 months of age and older should get flu vaccine this year.

 While everyone should be vaccinated, it is especially important for children at risk for serious complications of the flu.
 These include: